bikash-dora/scrap-example/README.md

 # Serverless app for scraping real estate adverts

 This application demonstrates the usage of Serverless framework to build a simple application.
+More detailed info about the application can found [here](https://gitlab.codecentric.de/jozef.jung/sls-basics/blob/master/blogpost.md).

 ## Prerequisites

 Before you can try the application, you need the following installed:

 - Python 3.6
 - [Node and npm](https://nodejs.org/en/)
 - [Docker](https://www.docker.com/community-edition)